 2 five-gallon scoops Perlite

 The use of a particle or dust mask is highly recommended to avoid breathing in clouds of dust.

 It is recommended that all the ingredients be mixed together in a large barrel with a tight fitting lid, so as NOT to breathe in any dust or particles.
 Roll the barrel around to mix the ingredients.
 If mixing the grow medium without a barrel with a lid and instead mixing the ingredients in an open container, a particle or dust mask MUST be worn.
 Slightly moisten the ingredients to help avoid creating too much airborne dust and particles as the ingredients are mixed.

 Some of the leading brands of cannabis nutrients are:

 These are some of the best cannabis nutrients on the market today.

-To learn how to grow robust, healthy plants from sprout to harvest, sign up here.
+To learn how to grow robust, healthy cannabis plants from seed to harvest, enroll in Cannabis Training University.